 If you prefer not to make a feature of the sink, an undermounted model, with a drainer carved into the countertop, will discreetly disappear while giving you ample space for the practicalities of cooking, preparing or clearing up after a meal.

-If your kitchen is large enough and you’re a keen cook, opt for a double sink.
+If your kitchen is large enough and you’re a keen cook, then explore double kitchen sink ideas.

 ‘However, think about the design of the cabinets under your sink at an early stage as the deep dimensions need to be factored into your plan.'